BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/lactf_2024.md

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/bb8a22a0-9063-4d3f-b926-07242922eada)

 We have this.
-Well, all you just need to do is listen to audio
+Well, all you just need to do is listen to the audio

 When you listen you should hear something like